Key Facts

 What about foods that have fats and proteins in them?

-Protein foods such as beans, hummus, nuts, peanut butter, tofu, eggs, fish, chicken, meat, and vegetarian meat substitutes, and fats such as olive oil, nuts, and avocado are an important part of a PCOS–friendly eating plan.
+Protein foods such as beans, hummus, nuts, nut/seed butter, tofu, eggs, fish, chicken, meat and vegetarian meat substitutes, and fats such as olive oil, nuts, and avocado are an important part of a PCOS–friendly eating plan.
 Combining foods that contain protein and/or fat with a carbohydrate will help to slow down the absorption of the carbohydrate and keep insulin levels low.
 For example, instead of plain rice, have rice with beans and a little avocado.

 Do I need to follow a diet that is extra high in protein?